 That afternoon, a single PBY Catalina was sent to search for this crew, escorted by sixteen F4U Corsairs, eight P-40 Kittyhawks from the Royal New Zealand Air Force (RNZAF) and eleven P-38 Lightnings from Munda Airfield at 2:45pm to search for survivors.
 They searched as far north as Kieta but failed to locate any of the crew.

 The entire crew was declared dead on October 10, 1943.
 All are memorialized at Manila American Cemetery on the tablets of the missing.

 Frampton earned the Air Medal with two Oak Leaf Clusters and Purple Heart, posthumously.

 Purdy earned the Air Medal with two Oak Leaf Clusters and Purple Heart, posthumously.
 He also has a memorial marker at Oak Grove Cemetery in Gardiner, ME.
 He also has a memorial marker at Maine Veterans Memorial Cemetery at section GR, site 1.
 He is also memorialized at the war memorial in Gardiner, ME and the war memorial in Farmingdale, ME.
-Purdy also has a memorial marker installed on July 23, 2014 at the Maine Veterans Memorial Cemetery at section GR (garden of remembrance), site 1.
+On Purdy also has a memorial marker installed on July 23, 2014 at the Maine Veterans Memorial Cemetery at section GR (garden of remembrance), site 1.
 A memorial service ceremony was observed on August 9, 2014 attended by his family members including niece Barbara Purdy Gipson.
 In the Spring 2019, Purdy will also be commemorated on the The American Legion Department of Maine POW/MIA Memorial in Winslow, Maine.